What Age Is Too Soon? Teen Girls & “The Conversation”

 There is no one right age or time.

 From observing Rod talking with his son (when he was early to mid-teen years) about girls, consent, relationships, sex, and self-pleasure, I can see that there were uncomfortable moments for both of them at times.

 But waiting until it is comfortable means it will never happen.

 Or it will be too late, when they have already explored the conversation with friends and other poorly informed sources.

-This workshop is an experience that will support teenage girls to:
+This is why I am creating resources that will support teenage girls to:

 • Develop an intuitive and empowering connection with their bodies

 • Distinguish between lust driving their actions and when respect and real connection is alive